Anti-Social Behaviour - what is it?

 - abandoned vehicles

-- litter, rubbish, fly-tipping and fly-posting
+- fly-tipping and fly-posting

 - street drinking/anti-social drinking (where related to premises selling alcohol)